Jalpa-08/Machine-Learning-Models/README.md

 # Machine-Learning - Models
-Data set apply to Linear Regression Model
+Different types of machine learning models are apply to different data sets.